fmatter/digital-grammar-tutorial/README.md

 Cite as:

     Matter, Florian.
 2022.
 How to use your FLEx database to create a digital grammar. https://github.com/fmatter/flex-grammar-tutorial/releases/tag/v0.0.1
-The goal of this tutorial is to document a workflow that starts with a glossed corpus in [FLEx](https://software.sil.org/fieldworks/) and creates a web app serving an interactive digital grammar.
+The goal of this tutorial is to document a workflow that starts with a glossed corpus from [FLEx](https://software.sil.org/fieldworks/) and creates a web app serving an interactive digital grammar.
 It can be divided into three distinct steps:

 1. convert FLEx exports to a CLDF corpus dataset with [`cldflex`](https://cldflex.readthedocs.io)